bravecorvus/bigdisk/README.md

 WantedBy=multi-user.target
 ```

-To use the above systemd script, do `sudo systemctl enable caddy && systemctl start caddy`
+To use the above systemd script, do `sudo systemctl enable caddy && sudo systemctl start caddy`

 If you run into issues, start with [Caddy's awsome documentation](https://caddyserver.com/docs).